The Technium

 When we make a list of those things that distinguish us from animals (and from machines) that becomes our working definition of human.
 If we can expand those same qualities, maybe improve them, then they would make us better humans.

-At our best, humans display these qualities: fairness, justice, mercy, ingenuity, self-consciousness, long-term thinking, deductive logic, intuition, transcendence, gratitude, imagination, creativity, and most important, empathy.
+At our best, humans display the following qualities that are not found in abundance in other animals: fairness, justice, mercy, ingenuity, self-consciousness, long-term thinking, deductive logic, intuition, transcendence, gratitude, imagination, creativity, and most important, empathy.

+Some of these attributes are held within us as individuals and some are held collectively and thus require a society to surface them.
 Over the span of many centuries, we have created systems that help us improve in those categories.
 We invented cities, societies, laws, and civilizations to build up trust, fairness, long-term thinking, and creativity.
-IN that time we expanded our circle of empathy.
-We’ve gone from caring primarily about our clan, to our tribe, to our nation, to other species, to a planet.
+In that time frame we expanded our circle of empathy.
+We’ve gone from caring primarily about our clan, to caring about our tribe, then to caring about our nation, and recently to care about other species, and may be to caring about a planet.

+There is a good chance AIs and robots will make us better humans.
 Rather than diminish our humanity, technology is on course to keep improving it.
-AIs and robots will make us better people (on average).

 Comments